Sam Feltham – Eating 5000 a Day Calories and Busting Myths

 Jonathan: I got it basically right, well, Sam to get us started, please tell us a bit about what inspired you to do these two wonderful, let’s call them experiments and then tell us about the experiments themselves.

-Sam: So, (Inaudible 00:01:35) Jonathan, I’ve done a lot of research in the health and fitness arena and what are the most effective exercises are and what the most effective diets are for helping people lose weight and be healthy and there’s just so much research out there that’s telling us or giving us clues as to what is the most effective system, but I felt like there’s still some naysayers out there that feel like that it is not compelling evidence quite yet, so I thought I’d come up with these 5,000 calorie experiments or what called over-feeding experiments, so back in June, I ate 5,794 calories — every single day of a high fat, low carb diet of real foods and now during that experiment and despite being at a 56,000 calorie surplus over three weeks, I only gained just shy of 3 pounds, but I actually lost an inch of my waist, QED (sp??) right, but then —
+Sam: So, (Inaudible 00:01:35) Jonathan, I’ve done a lot of research in the health and fitness arena and what are the most effective exercises are and what the most effective diets are for helping people lose weight and be healthy and there’s just so much research out there that’s telling us or giving us clues as to what is the most effective system, but I felt like there’s still some naysayers out there that feel like that it is not compelling evidence quite yet, so I thought I’d come up with these 5,000 calorie experiments or what called over-feeding experiments, so back in June, I ate 5,794 calories — (a little more than say, eat 5000 calories a day) every single day of a high fat, low carb diet of real foods and now during that experiment and despite being at a 56,000 calorie surplus over three weeks, I only gained just shy of 3 pounds, but I actually lost an inch of my waist, QED (sp??) right, but then —

 Jonathan: Sam, just I want to go on with the numbers, but, just to make sure the listeners caught that, you did gain weight, but it sounds like you didn’t gain fat from my understanding.